abraini-Nascent/wingmercs/readme.md

 - independent pitch, roll, and yaw rates
 - independent acceleration, velocity, and direction
 - current speed up to max "cruise" speed of the plane always follows direction of plane
+- brake to temporarily slow down to make tighter turns
 - "drift" using afterburner slide.
 Afterburner acceleration and velocity over the speed limit of the plane does not match the direction of the plane
+- "drift" by cutting off the lock between direction of the plane and "cruise" speed

 ## TODO:
 ### initial publish of demo